SilwiuEduard/CRUD-Operations-Project/README.md

 b) Table header should consist of: Index (starting from 1), Name, Status, Actions;

-c) In the "Actions" column, there should be buttons for viewing, editing, and deleting an element;
+c) In the "Actions" column, buttons for viewing, editing, and deleting an element;

 2. Adding (individual page)

-a) There should be validation for mandatory fields (name, status, and an ID of type number);
+a) Validation for mandatory fields (name, status, and an ID of type number);

-b) Dropdown options for status are: available, pending, sold.
-The default status should be "available";
+b) Dropdown options for status: available, pending, sold.
+The default status: "available";

 c) After submitting the form, display a success and error notification;